-Core Value LOS Objective Performance Measure Current Performance (2023) Target Performance (2024-2033) Background Information ab Percentage of fleet availability.
+Core Value LOS Objective Performance Measure Current Performance (2023) Target Performance (2024-2033) Background Information Reliability To ensure asset capacity is sufficient to support the delivery of corporate fleet services for client groups.
+Percentage of fleet availability.
 86% 90% within the first 5 years This metric considers demand maintenance, preventative maintenance and parts downtime.
-To ensure efficient and All well-maintained infrastructure that supports service delivery.
-Percentage of assets that are in fair or better condition.
-52% Staff plan to replace all critical Very Poor assets within the next 2 years. infrastructure that supports service delivery.
+2 To ensure efficient and Percentage of assets that are in fair or better condition.
+52% >60% Staff plan to replace all critical Very Poor assets within the next 2 years.
+Qualit infrastructure that supports service delivery.
 Percentage compliance with scheduled preventative maintenance.
 N/A 80% Staff were unable to calculate current performance for this metric due to system limitations.
-It is a continuous improvement item. ordab To effectively manage corporate fleet assets to maximize usage and minimize risk and costs.
+It is a continuous improvement item.
+Affordability To effectively manage corporate fleet assets to maximize usage and minimize risk and costs.
 Actual vs Target Reinvestment Rate.
-A measure of how much funding is available to meet capital state of good repair lifecycle needs (Actual) versus how much funding is required (Target).
-To meet legislative requirements.
+0.62% \ /s 0.95% A measure of how much funding is available to meet capital state of good repair lifecycle needs (Actual) versus how much funding is required (Target).
+Regulatory To meet legislative requirements.
 Percentage of fleet that meet and/or exceed compliance with Ministry of Transportation (MTO) standards.
 N/A 100% Staff were unable to calculate current performance for this metric due to system limitations.
 It is a continuous improvement item.
 Average satisfactory safety rating (SSR) for Commercial Vehicles Operators Registration.
 11.0 SSR <35.0 SSR Satisfactory safety rating (SSR) includes all corporate fleet and MiWay commercial Motor Vehicles.